jkyberneees/hydra-integration/docs/HydraServiceFactory.md

 // initialize the factory
 await factory.init();

+// optionally you can get the ready to use hydra instance reference let hydra = factory.getHydra();

 // build the web framework high level service await factory.getService(s => {
         // here your express instance